lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 2.8.
 In the plot panel, click on the "Settings" icon at upper right (the double gears) and in the "Plot Parameters" pop-up window, "Modify Trace" to have "X" be ``g_H - r_H`` and "Y" be ``i_H - z_H``.
 Set the "Color Scale" to Earth.
-The examination of the entries in the table on the right-hand side suggests that most of the g-r colors hover between 0 and 1.5, while the i-z colors hover between -2 and 1.
-To see the distribution of colors in more detail, when you are selecting the "Plot Parameters" you need to restrict the range of X and Y on the plot, such that 0.0 < x < 1.5 and -2 < Y < 1.0.
-Do this by clicking on the "Chart Options" arrow, and entering the respective ``X Min``, ``X Max``, ``Y Min`` and ``Y Max`` values as in the screenshot below.
+Set the "X Min", "X Max", "Y Min", and "Y Max" values as in the screenshot below.

 .. figure:: /_static/portal_tut01_step02d.png
     :width: 400